Hired Auto Coverage

 Since you were driving it for work, your Hired Auto coverage could cover the loss for liability, up to the limits you've chosen.

 Hired Auto coverage does not protect vehicles you lease, hire, rent or borrow from any of your employees, partners (if you are a partnership), members (if you are a limited liability company) or member of their households.

-Who needs hired auto coverage?
+Who needs Hired Auto coverage?

 If you or one of your employees will ever drive a vehicle for business purposes that’s not listed on your policy, then you might need Hired Auto coverage for liability protection.

-Hired auto requirements and restrictions
+Hired Auto requirements and restrictions

-You must carry Liability insurance on your commercial auto policy to carry Hired Auto coverage, and the limits you select for each must match each other.
+You must have Liability insurance on your commercial auto policy to carry Hired Auto coverage, and the limits you select for each must match each other.
 Hired Auto Insurance coverages use limits to describe the maximum amount your insurance company will pay.